emretto/benchmark-hadoop-on-paas/README.md

 # Documentation for the Thesis "Comparative Performance Evaluation of Hadoop on PaaS Proposals by Leveraging HiBench"

-We are benchmarking managed Hadoop services of three Cloud Service Providers, namely GCP Dataproc, Azure HDInsight, and Alibaba Cloud e-MapReduce.
-This repository documenting the steps taken in our study.
+We benchmarked the managed Hadoop services (Hadoop-on-PaaS) of three Cloud Service Providers, namely GCP Dataproc, Microsoft Azure HDInsight, and Alibaba Cloud e-MapReduce.
+This repository documents the steps taken in our study.

 ## ROADMAP